 The university name includes an ampersand, rather than ‘and’.
 No capitals on ‘joint degree’.
 The William & Mary joint degree should only be used in page titles.
 Elsewhere, use ‘BA International Honours’.

-Students taking this course will graduate with a Bachelor of Arts (International Honours) in Economics, History, English or International Relations.
+Students taking this course will graduate with a Bachelor of Arts (International Honours).

 Should not be capitalised as First Year, Second Year, etc.

 Capitalised only when used as a heading.
 For example,